Eight years old, running across the lobby to the evergreen, elated:

 Despite its dated fixtures (also there are no three-prong electrical outlets [Fun fact: grounded three-prong outlets were required in the 1971 National Electrical Code, effective January 1, 1974 - forty-two years ago tomorrow.]) and small size, this apartment is the most expensive I've rented.
 My rent has risen monotonically over my adulthood, sometimes in small inflationary steps, sometimes in large migratory leaps.
 If I now reversed those migrations, left the East Coast and returned to the Great Plains, my current rent check would surely secure a small mansion, full of shiny Frigidaire doors, silent floors, and approved electrical wiring.

 I pick up the ring and inspect it.
 The small center diamond is flanked by two even smaller diamonds; all three are set in 14-karat white gold.
 I bought it when I was twenty-three years old, four months after graduating from college.
-Over the intervening years I have been both embarrassed of the diamonds’ small size (2011, Cambridge, Massachusetts: my best friend introduces us to his Harvard Business School classmates) and ashamed they were diamonds at all (2010, Austin, Texas: we watch Leonardo DiCaprio in Blood Diamond on DVD).
-Now I see that this tiny ring is a snapshot of another moment: that moment we were naïve and poor and got married too young by any reasonable measure.
+Over the intervening years I have been both embarrassed of the diamonds’ small size (Cambridge, Massachusetts: my best friend introduces us to his Harvard Business School classmates) and embarrassed they were diamonds at all (Austin, Texas: we watch Leonardo DiCaprio in Blood Diamond on DVD).
+Now I see that this tiny ring is a snapshot of another time: that moment we were naïve and poor and got married too young by any reasonable measure.
 So often happiness is not reasonable.

 It is the first frigid morning in many months and I’m prepared for my bicycle ride: I have gloves inside of my mittens, long underwear (my family always called them "long johns"), and second-hand ski goggles.
 I'm self-conscious about the ski goggles, but they do prevent my eyes from watering in the cold, harsh wind.
 They also give a golden tint to the world that is subtle at first, its full effect not realized until I finish my journey and take off the goggles and everything loses that ephemeral warm glow.